gavingu2255-ai/WLM-Paradox-Dimensional-Physics/README.md

 # WLM — Wujie Language Model
+# WLM‑Paradox‑Dimensional Physics
 © 2026 Wujie Gu.
 This work is licensed under CC BY 4.0.
 Attribution is required for any use, modification, or redistribution.